-Many have seen the huge success of BLACKPINK and especially Lisa who has a huge fan base in not only Thailand but all across Southeast Asia.
+Many have seen the huge success of BLACKPINK and especially Lisa, who has a huge fan base in not only Thailand but all across Southeast Asia.
 In fact, Lisa is one of the most popular K-pop stars at the moment.
 For most Kpop groups that are coming out, you will find at least one non-Korean member.
 This is a trend that is not going away anytime soon as the global market continues to embrace Kpop.
 Therefore expect Kpop entertainment companies to continue to look outside of South Korea to find new talent in countries such as the Philippines, Indonesia, and India in the future.

 Start voice and dance training at an early age.

-Dancing is more important than Singing
+Dancing is more important than Singing.

 While singing can be faked with autotune, dancing can’t.
 These performances are visually stimulating in ways that singing just can’t deliver.
 In addition, if you are a good dancer, you will be featured more in the teaser videos.
 An example of this is with EXO/Kai and SHINee/Taemin.
-Another example is Jisoo of BLACKPINK who isn’t featured as the others because she is the weakest dancer in the group.
+Another example is Jisoo of BLACKPINK, who isn’t featured like the others because she is the weakest dancer in the group.

 Therefore, it is possible to become a K-pop star even if you can’t sing.
-There are many rappers, dancers, and visuals that have found great success as a K-pop star without having a great voice.
+There are many rappers, dancers, and visuals that have found great success as K-pop stars without having a great voice.
 For example, Nancy from Momoland and Yoona from SNSD do not have great voices but are pretty much the face of their group because they bring other talents to the table.

 It helps to know some level of Korean.

 It is not a requirement to speak Korean.
 Remember, BlackPink’s Lisa didn’t speak Korean when she was a trainee.
 In fact, many K-pop entertainment companies allow all ethnicities and races to audition.
 This is because they want a representative from a particular country because that expands their audience base.
-Countries like Vietnam, Singapore, Malaysia, Japan, and of course China are places many K-pop entertainment companies are eager to enter.
+Countries like Vietnam, Singapore, Malaysia, Japan, and of course, China are places many K-pop entertainment companies are eager to enter.
 Furthermore, there is a huge fan Kpop fan base in India, the Philippines, and Indonesia.
 However, you should still know some level of Korean.
-Furthermore, you will be living in Korea during your training and it is a good idea to know some Korean in case you want to travel around Seoul.
+Furthermore, you will be living in Korea during your training, and it is a good idea to know some Korean in case you want to travel around Seoul.
 In addition, Koreans like it when foreigners make an effort to learn the Korean language.

 Don’t forget to work on your personality.

-Remember the life of a K-pop star is very short so it is important you are able to transition into other areas such as announcing or acting.
+Remember, the life of a K-pop star is very short, so it is important you are able to transition into other areas such as announcing or acting.
 Therefore as mentioned at #2 on this list, if you are a foreigner, learning the Korean language will give you more exposure to these Korean TV programs.
-Koreans like hearing foreigners speak broken Korean, they consider it cute.
-In addition, Kpop stars will be pushed to sell Kpop merchandise and if you have a fun personality, it can bring a lot of value to the entertainment company, ultimately giving you more advertisement exposure.
+Koreans like hearing foreigners speak broken Korean; they consider it cute.
+In addition, Kpop stars will be pushed to sell Kpop merchandise, and if you have a fun personality, it can bring a lot of value to the entertainment company, ultimately giving you more advertisement exposure.